Jean Marie.

 “Whereabouts are you staying?”

-“Heading to London,” I said—cordial, but uninterested.
-I felt exhausted and just wanted some time to myself.
+I was exhausted and desperately wanted a little time to myself.

 “I’m a Jock,” he added.